-Today is Halloween, and if you're celebrating tonight, you may still be trying to figure out the perfect costume.
+It's Halloween weekend, and if you're celebrating tonight, you may still be trying to figure out the perfect costume.
 Some want to pay tribute to a beloved movie or TV show character from this year, while others want to go with a more classic option, such as a witch or a mummy.
-If you find yourself engaged during this time of year, you may be trying to plan out a sweet couple’s costume for you and your significant other.
+If you find yourself engaged or recently married during this time of year, you may be trying to plan out a sweet couple’s costume for you and your significant other.

 - Zombie Newlyweds.
 Find yourself with a little extra fake blood or ketchup lying around?
 Take some old attire – white dress, collared shirt, and pants – and let out your inner Jackson Pollock by smattering the clothes in red.
 Tease your hair with a comb or brush until it looks unkempt and use a lighter shade of foundation to create a “dead” look.
 Leave a line of red lipstick running from both your mouths, and voila: a pair of undead newlyweds!

 - Bride and Groom of a Different Era.
 Exercise your creativity and combine your nuptials with your favorite decade for a perfect costume!
-Read through some of our Throwback Thursday blogs on the '60s, '70s, '80s, '90s, and even the early 2000s for ideas on what marrying couples were wearing during those time periods and fashion a costume based on what you have available in your closet.
+Read through some of our Throwback Thursday blogs on '60s weddings, '70s weddings, '80s weddings, '90s weddings, and even early 2000s weddings for ideas on what marrying couples were wearing during those time periods and fashion a costume based on what you have available in your closet.
 This will make for a chic, vintage ensemble for you both.

 - Bridezilla (or Groomzilla).
 Test out your makeup skills with this fun and freakish idea!
 Don your simple white dress or dress shirt and slacks – just add some reptilian-style makeup to your face, neck, and hands for added effect.
 Using green face paint, coat your face – and any other exposed skin – before following with any additional makeup, then add scale-like curved lines to the green skin.
 Hopefully, it’s a far departure from how you’ve handled being a bride or groom thus far, and what a playful option!